 Finally, Edinburgh also has city buses and a tram system you can use as well.
 I wouldn’t, however, advise renting a car to explore the city as the roads are small and windy and the Royal Mile is pedestrian only.

-2 Days in Edinburgh: The Best Things to Do
+Two Days in Edinburgh: The Best Things to do

 There is a lot to do in Edinburgh from museums to castles, shops and pubs, even ghost tours of Harry Potter sites.
 Every time I visit I always find something new, but here are a few of my all-time favourite and top recommended things to do and see with 2 days in Edinburgh.

 Day 1 in Edinburgh